craigem/blog/content/posts/waargonaut-the-jsoner.md

   to patch over the preservation of this 'extraneous' information.
 * A process for migrating schemas that are codified as JSON documents can rely on this package to not alter anything unless explicitly instructed.
-* As a library developer I won't have to try to shoe-horn it into the design after-the-fact.
+* As a library developer I won't have to try to shoe-horn such capability into the design after-the-fact.

 Generally speaking, if you consider the robustness of a parser/printer that is able to satisfy this property, then you're able to much more confidently rely on the integrity of its operations.
 To